 Climate Information.
 As a resource for utilities in the region, the RTF develops a methodology to help utilities select their appropriate heating and cooling zones.
 This page also holds the RTF's TMYx weather files.

-EULR hourly data.
-Data from the End Use Load Research project may be useful in updating saving shapes going forward.
+End Use Load Research Hourly Data.
+Data from the End Use Load Research (EULR) project may be useful in updating saving shapes going forward.

 Commercial Building Simulation Models.
 These models are based in EnergyPlus, built using the Modelkit framework, and specific to the Northwest region.
 The RTF is in the process of aligning the models with monthly consumption data from regional Commercial Building Stock Assessments (CBSAs).
 The models are intended to be used for a variety of purposes, including conservation and demand response assessments and HVAC interaction factor and savings shape development.